soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "10"
 }) %>
 ```
-soa.cm.pageButton
+soa.cm.pageButton<br/>
-•   `pageButton` is a button that appears in the header area of the screen
+* `pageButton` is a button that appears in the header area of the screen
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.pageButton({
 "name": "Export"
 }) %>
 ```
-soa.cm.pageTitle
+soa.cm.pageTitle<br/>
-•   `pageTitle` is the title of the page
+* `pageTitle` is the title of the page
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.pageTitle({
 "title": "My Apps"
 }) %>
 ```
-soa.cm.passwordFormRow
+soa.cm.passwordFormRow<br/>
-•   `passwordFormRow` is a set of HTML objects that can contain a password input element, helper text, and a tooltip.
+* `passwordFormRow` is a set of HTML objects that can contain a password input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.passwordFormRow({
     "name" : "Password",